-While this might have provided you with a hint of what the concept actually is, let’s look into Keller’s Brand Equity Model to get a clear and comprehensive idea of Brand Resonance, prior to looking into how to build brand resonance using marketing psychology and create a successful mobile app brand.
+While this might have provided you with a hint of what the concept actually is, let’s look into Keller’s Brand Equity Model to get a clear and comprehensive brand resonance idea, prior to looking into how to build brand resonance using marketing psychology and create a successful mobile app brand.

-Keller’s Brand Equity Model, also called Customer-Based Brand Equity (CBBE) model, revolves around getting a comprehensive understanding of how your target user base look and feel about your app product.
-That implies, looking into the type of thoughts, beliefs, feelings, and perceptions they have about your mobile application and building the type of experiences that make them feel great about using your application.
-And in the long run, keep them hooked to your brand.
+This implies, looking into the type of thoughts, beliefs, feelings, and perceptions that the customers have about your mobile application.
+It further means building the type of experiences that makes them feel great about using your application, and in the long run, keep them hooked to your brand.

-The model is basically in the form of a pyramid where each level represents a question that customers ask consciously or subconsciously about your brand.
-The model works with ‘bottom-to-top’ approach and can be a great weapon into determining what strategies to apply and giving a WOW experience to your audience.
+This brand resonance model is basically in the form of a pyramid where each level represents a question that customers ask consciously or subconsciously about your brand.
+The model works with a ‘bottom-to-top’ approach and can be a great weapon into determining what strategies to apply and giving a WOW experience to your audience.